PlayNux/GameHub/.github/ISSUE_TEMPLATE/crash.md

 <!--
 To get the GDB log, follow these steps:

-1. Close GameHub if it's running
+1. Close GameManager if it's running
 2. Install GDB if it's not already installed
-3. Run this in your terminal: `com.github.tkashkin.gamehub --gdb`
+3. Run this in your terminal: `io.playnux.gamemanager --gdb`
 4. Reproduce crash
 5. Copy the log and paste below
 -->